elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/rest-parameters-and-spread-syntax.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The rest parameter expands the dynamic capabilities of functions.
-Functions themselves will not express an error when there are excessive arguments.
-The rest of the parameters can be included in the function definition by using three dots ... followed by the name of the array that will contain them.
-The dots literally mean “gather the remaining parameters into an array”.
-This allows the function to act on several sets of arguments instead of a predefined number or single argument.
+Functions themselves express an error when there are excessive arguments.
+The function declaration includes the remaining parameters by using three dots followed by the array's name.
+The dots mean "gather the remaining parameters into an array".
+This behavior allows the function to act on several arguments instead of a predefined number or single argument.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Get the sum of the arguments regardless of the number in the array.<br /><br />